ilmari99/MoskaResearch/README.md

 ### **Implementing custom players**

 ![player-flowchart](./img/player-diagram.png)
 *Flowchart of the players logic.
-Abstract classes implement everything, except selecting the move to play.*
+Abstract classes implement the necessary stuff required for using the agent - except selecting the move to play.*

-The agents can either implement `Moska/Player/AbstractEvaluatorBot.py` or `Moska/Player/AbstractPlayer.py`.
+The agents can either implement `Moska/Player/AbstractHIFEvaluatorBot.py`, `Moska/Player/AbstractEvaluatorBot.py` or `Moska/Player/AbstractPlayer.py`.

 **AbstractPlayer**